-- 1.4 We were unable to hire a qualified library media aide this year.
-Without a librarian, our teachers took their classes to the library to check out books.
-Students were also able to access text reference materials needed for research projects.
-We are posting the job position again with slightly reduced hours that we think will be more attractive to parent or family members with students at our site. - 1.7 We did not use the entire budget amount for Student Academic Subscriptions.
+- 1.4 We were unable to hire a qualified library media aide until half way through the school year.
+While we were without a library media aide, parent volunteers cleaned and repaired inventory and students had limited access to the library. - 1.7 We did not use the entire budget amount for Student Academic Subscriptions.
 The decision was due to the results of a teacher survey from which it was shared that two large subscriptions were significantly underutilized in the classrooms.
-Since the two were not being used, we decided not to renew.
+Based upon teacher survey of usage, we will continue Frax subscription.